Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

  - The system shall allow users will have access to contact information of other users

-    - A notification will consist of the meeting address and the instructions from the seller/renter (TO BE EDITED)
+    - Users will be able to contact owners directly from a listing details page

+    - Users can use the built-in messaging system to contact the owner of the tool and set up a date, time, and transaction information in order to recieve their requested tool

 ## Nonfunctional Requirements

-- Tool-Shed will have a simple, easy to understand user-interface throughout.
+- Tool-Shed will have a simple, easy to understand user-interface throughout

-    - Multiple listings will be contained per row/column that are interactive.
+    - Multiple listings will be contained in the map portion of the main page, each listing is interactive

-      - Clicking on each listing from this initial page will take you to a more detailed view of the specific listing.
+      - Clicking on each listing from this map will take you to a more detailed view of the specific listing, refered to as the listing details page

-      - From this more detailed listing, users will be shown a pin on a map letting them know the general vicinity of the tool.
+      - From this listing details page, users will be shown a breakdown of all of the information associated with the tool and listing (photo, YouTube video, description, maker, etc.)

-    - The listings on the initial search menu will provide only necessary information to determine if it may be a good candidate for purchase/rent.
+    - The listings shown on the initial search map will provide only necessary information to determine if it may be a good candidate for purchase/rent

-      - In the case of multiple images, a carousel feature will cycle through them.
+      - Information shown includes the name and description of the tool which is associated to the listing

-- Rendering at max 10 listings, the Tool Shed web app should load listings in under one minute
+- The Tool Shed web app should load listings in under 20 seconds

 - Users must have verifiable identification